Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/Identity-and-Access-Management.md

 ## Creating Users on IAM

-1. Firstly, sign in to the IAM console at  https://console.aws.amazon.com/iam/
+1. Firstly, sign in to the IAM console at  https://console.aws.amazon.com/iam/.
+On the search bar, type IAM and wait for it to open.

 ![Screenshot (212)](https://user-images.githubusercontent.com/112861600/193019042-74987ee9-f035-4ad9-bbd2-7643b745038b.png)